broofa/runmd/src/README_js.md

 ## runmd Object

+A global `runmd` object is provided all contexts, and supports the following:

 ### runmd.onRequire

 The `onRequire` event gives pages the opportunity to transform module require paths.
-This is useful if module context in which you render markdown is different from what your readers will typically encounter.
+This is useful if the module context in which you render markdown is different from what your readers will typically encounter.
 (Often the case with npm-published modules).

     ```javascript --hide
     // Remap `require('uuid/*') to `require('./*')
     runmd.onRequire = function(path) {
-      return path.replace(/^uuid\//, '.');
+      return path.replace(/^uuid\//, './');
     }
     ```